 Apertis strongly pushes for automating as much as possible every workflow, to let developers focus on adding value rather than wasting time on repetitive tasks and to reduce the chance of manual errors.

 Such automation is usually implemented though GitLab CI/CD pipelines.
 Since those are the tools that developers use in their day-to-day operation it is reasonable to assume that in most cases the pipelines do not need special provisions to ensure they work correctly and that developers will detect issues quickly.
+For instance, changes to the image recipes are tested before landing and the pipelines are run on a daily schedule, which means that regressions can get caught timely.

 Whilst this is generally the case, some pipelines may be more complex and critical so it is recommended to set up dedicated test procedures for them: for instance, the GitLab-to-OBS packaging pipeline now includes a fully automated test procedure to detect issues before they impact developers.
+The packaging pipeline is by nature not self-contained as it operates on the packaging repositories: this makes setting up the test environment particularly difficult.
+By only relying on manual testing in the past many regression were not caught, so now on each change a pipeline tests the actual packaging pipeline by emulating a developer that commits some changes to a packages and releases it to be built by OBS: this effort now allows us to catch issues before the affected changes get landed to the branch used by all packages.

 Monitoring and communicating availability